TiWinDeTea/TSiD/README.md

 ## Download
 <br/>
-You can get wether the server or the client from the [git hub repo](https://github.com/Organic-Code/TSiD) Although there is no real concrete work done yet
+You can get either the server or the client from the [git hub repo](https://github.com/Organic-Code/TSiD) Although there is no real concrete work done yet
 <br/>